 Apples and Oranges

 It’s worth noting that good college rankings lists don’t try to compare apples and oranges.
 A major research university offers a different experience from a small liberal arts college.
 The quality of education from these two kinds of institutions, therefore, can’t easily be compared.
-A good college rankings list will understand this and either have separate lists for different kinds of schools, or will factor these differences into their rankings.
+A good college rankings list will understand this.
+As a result, they either have separate lists for different kinds of schools, or will factor these differences into their rankings.

 Payment and Impartiality

-If a college rankings list admits to taking payments for listings, or does not make it clear that colleges cannot pay to be on their list, then the list is not a ranking list.
+If a college rankings list admits to taking payments for listings, take caution.
+If the list doesn’t state that colleges cannot pay to be on their list, you also need to be careful.
+Either of these things indicates that the list is not a ranking list.
 At best, it is a directory.
 No list can be a good college rankings list if any sort of influence is exerted on its creation other than merit.
 That can mean anything from paying to be on the list to having a list created by members of a certain institution.